tharaka-w/Multiclassclassifier/Readme.txt

 Method 2

-Run preprocessing.py(Given by the instructor), and final_code.py separately by changing the same values mentioned above.
+Run preprocessing.py, and final_code.py separately by changing the same values mentioned above.

 Change hyperparameters to your need.